Joe Biden nears final decision on running mate

 “A group of us really felt we needed to organize and speak out and correct the record because she has tremendous support,” Kounalakis said.

-Beyond emphasizing their strong relationships with Harris, they also pushed back against the idea that Harris wouldn’t be a loyal partner.
+Beyond emphasizing their strong relationships with Harris, they also pushed back against the idea that Harris wouldn’t be a loyal partner, a sentiment echoed by a number of prominent donors.

+“It’s frustrating to hear that a small group of party elders are attempting to negatively impact the selection of Senator Harris,” said Michael Kempner, a major Democratic donor based in New York.
+“This handful of former leaders no longer speak for the vast majority of Democrats and often confuse their personal interests for what’s best for the party and nation.
+By all objective standards, Kamala Harris should be the overwhelming favorite for the job.”

 Harris, while not directly addressing her vice presidential prospects, told a group of young Black women Friday that it’s common for Black women to face resistance when they exercise their power.